Congratulations Class of 2021!

 Although we are still navigating through unprecedented times, there are plenty of opportunities for you to apply your statistics skills and knowledge to make an impact in your community and beyond—and this demand will continue far into the future.

-Since the beginning of pandemic last year, statisticians have been on the frontlines helping fight COVID-19.
+Since the beginning of the COVID-19 pandemic in 2019, statisticians have been on the frontlines helping fight COVID-19.
 Frauke Kreuter, Professor of Joint Program in Survey Methodology at the University of Maryland, worked with Facebook to use surveys to better understand how the pandemic spread.
 Former ASA President, Lisa LaVange, served on the NIH-led Accelerating COVID-19 Therapeutic Interventions and Vaccines (ACTIV) partnership to help respond to the COVID-19 pandemic.

 The statistics field also contributes to many other important causes, including addressing algorithmic bias, protecting endangered species, making medicines more effective, and reducing hunger and disease.
 The work you do can create life changing solutions to the world’s most critical issues!
 As statistician John Tukey said, “The best thing about being a statistician is that you get to play in everyone’s backyard.”